Prerequisites

 etc.

 This will ultimately result in a new OpenAI user tied to the new email address.
-In some cases, the previous authentication profile may linger, preventing the new user from successful login.
-In this scenario, please reach out to Support for assistance.
+In order for the new user to login successfully, you will need to ensure they have been provisioned an invitation to the Platform org.

 Primary Email Addresses

 In some cases, you may have users with multiple different email addresses.
-This is a common scenario in larger companies that have distributed mailing systems or in Edu customers with different schools, e.g.
+This is a common scenario in larger companies that have distributed mailing systems or for Edu customers with different schools, e.g.

 Additionally, if the users have a static email address (e.g. a UPN), we recommend utilizing this in your attribute mapping to ensure they will have a stable OpenAI user account that will not be impacted when their other email addresses may be changed.